Attention to detail

 ✅ DO edit your text multiple times.

 Clear writing reflects clear thinking.
-Take the time to refine your texts.

 Editing is a very important part of getting your thoughts to the right level of quality.